ThoberDetofeno/python-challenges/task_final.md

 - **PGVector**: Managed vector database for semantic search, handles scale without operational overhead.
   - Chunking strategy: The strategy should be decided after evaluating the comments size.
 I believe it will not be necessary to use techniques as a semantic chunking.
   - Semantic search with cosine similarity query
-  - Vectorize & Indexing: IVFFlat (Inverted File with Flat Compression) or HNSW (Hierarchical Navigable Small Worlds)
+  - Vectorize & Indexing: HNSW (Hierarchical Navigable Small Worlds)
   - Embedding: OpenAI **text-embedding-3-small** with 1.536 dimensions
   - *Addresses*: NFR-007, OR-005, NFR-008, OR-004
 - **BERT / spaCy**: Python frameworks and libraries for sentiment analysis